thinkoco/c5soc_opencl/README.md

 - USB Cameras supported by gspca driver
 - etc.

-## SD Card Image links
+## SD Card Image Features

+- [x] both IntelFPGA OpenCL SDK 16.1 and 17.1
+- [x] also working with terasic's OpenCL hardware template BSP(no vedio ip core)
+- [x] also working without OpenCL
+- [x] support x2go server (run desktop through ethernet)
+- [x] All in one (just DE1-SoC and DE10-Nano)
+- [x] usb host and uvc driver for UVC cameras

-You can use the SD card Image files directly without building kernel and OpenCL 16.1 environment.
+You can downlaod the all in one SD card Image file here [Baidu Cloud Link](https://pan.baidu.com/s/1KDyexwHD39uyvcMDm0G97A) or [Google Drive Link](https://drive.google.com/open?id=1mAYHFvOw2xtgf-e8pntFCxCGOdaYNsgG).

-- [x] DE1-SoC [Baidu Cloud Link](http://pan.baidu.com/s/1ge6wJhp) or [Google Drive Link](https://drive.google.com/drive/folders/1Ly0_IXAf4yZpqq_qGX45RUcDkPlZyk-U)
+- [x] DE1-SoC
-- [x] DE10-Nano [Baidu Cloud Link](https://pan.baidu.com/s/1KDyexwHD39uyvcMDm0G97A) or [Google Drive Link](https://drive.google.com/open?id=1mAYHFvOw2xtgf-e8pntFCxCGOdaYNsgG)
+- [x] DE10-Nano
 - [ ] DE10-Standard
-- [ ] ~~DE0-Nano-SoC~~

 ## Run OpenCL Application

 1. Download the Image file and write it into the microSD card
+2. Cpoy the xxxx.rbf and xxxx_socfpga.dtb (which keep same as your target board) to Windows fat32 partition and rename them to opencl.rbf and socfpga.dtb
-2. Insert the SD card into the microSD card socket(J11)
+3. Insert the programmed microSD card to the DE10-nano or DE1-SoC board
-3. MSEL[4:0] ——> 01010， SW10(**1 to 6**) on,off,on,off,on,N/A
+4. Set the MSEL[4:0] on your board to 01010 , SW10(**1 to 6**) on,off,on,off,on,N/A
-4. For de1soc D version , use an USB cable to connect your Host PC with the UART-to-USB port (J4) on DE1-SoC.(F version no need)
-5. Connect the monitor,keyboard and mouse to DE1-SoC
+5. Connect a  monitor to the HDMI or VGA port on baord
-6. Power on DE1-SoC to boot Linux
+6. Conect USB mouse and keyboard to the USB ports on the board
+7. Conect UART to PC ( ** must conect to PC or Power **)
+8. Power on the board and you will see the LXDE graphical environment
-7. Open the kconsole (Ctrl+Alt+T) on the de1soc desktop and run OpenCL host directly.
+9. Open the console (Ctrl+Alt+T) on the desktop

-Some compiled binaries are in [compiled_bin_sdk16.1](https://github.com/thinkoco/de1_soc_opencl/tree/master/compiled_bin_sdk16.1) folder.
+10. source the **init_opencl_16.1.sh** or  **init_opencl_17.1.sh** file
+11. run OpenCL host (which keep same as your target board and the OpenCL SDK version ) directly.

 ## OpenCL Hardware Template

-**de1soc_sharedonly_vga** is a DE1SOC's OpenCL hardware template that supports VGA and desktop.Copy the file to de1soc OpenCL BSP path.
-**this template also supports Altera SDK for OpenCL 14.1**
+**Both supports IntelFPGA SDK for OpenCL 16.1 and 17.1**

-**de10_nano_sharedonly_hdmi** is a DE10_nano's OpenCL hardware template (Intel FPGA SDK for OpenCL 16.1)that supports VGA and desktop .
+**de1soc_sharedonly_vga** is a DE1SOC's OpenCL hardware template that supports VGA and desktop.
 **release edition**

+**de10_nano_sharedonly_hdmi** is a DE10_nano's OpenCL hardware template that supports VGA and desktop .
+**release edition**

-**de10_standard_sharedonly_vga** is a DE10_Standard's OpenCL hardware template (Intel FPGA SDK for OpenCL 16.1)that supports VGA and desktop .
+**de10_standard_sharedonly_vga** is a DE10_Standard's OpenCL hardware template that supports VGA and desktop .
-**Not release edition**
+**waiting for the test**

+## App
 ### colorApp
 A UVC usb camera application program is used to convert YUYV to RGB and Gray by using opencl.